nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Opens the webpage of the User Guide in your computer's default browser from VolunSync whenever you need help.<br/><br/>
+Need a hand?
+Just type `help` to open this guide in your web browser for easy reference anytime.<br>
-Alternatively, you can click help on the menu bar or press `F1` to open the User Guide.
+Alternatively you can click the help button at the top of the window or press the F1 key.

 Format: `help`